opendocsg/slw-judgments-backfill/2018_SGCA(I)_1/report.md

 3       On 16 November 2015 the parties entered two agreements.
 The first was a Stock Secured Financing Agreement (“the Loan Agreement”).
 The lender was Qilin World Capital Ltd (“Qilin”).
 It is incorporated in the British Virgin Islands.
 The Loan was advanced on 2 December 2015.
 The borrower was CPIT Investments Ltd (“CPIT”).
 The sum lent was HK$31.25 million (“the Loan”).

 4       The Loan was secured on 25 million shares (“the Pledged Shares”).
 The expression “Pledged Shares” is a misnomer.
-The process of pledging applies to choses in possession (see _Chase Manhattan Bank NA v Wong Tui Sun and others_ [1992] 3 SLR(R) 436 at [24]).
+The process of pledging applies to choses in possession (see _Chase Manhattan Bank NA v Wong Tui Sun and others_ <span class="citation">[1992] 3 SLR(R) 436</span> at [24]).
 A share is a chose in action, not a chose in possession.
 While share certificates, which were once common, can be treated as choses in

 possession, there is no evidence that there were any share certificates involved here.
 By “Pledged Shares” the parties meant “shares used as security for the Loan”.
 The Pledged Shares were shares in Millennium Pacific Group Holdings Ltd (“Millennium”).
 CPIT also owned 1.27 billion shares in Millennium which were not used as security for the Loan.